Teaching and Supervision

 Participants will individually execute 12 assignment tasks.
 The tasks will be split into two parts:

-literature work (2 tasks), resulting in a short (400 words max.) essay describing theoretical bases of forest fire mapping from multispectral space-borne image data (written preferably in English), and
+literature work (2 tasks), resulting in a short (400 words max.) essay describing theoretical bases of forest fire mapping from multispectral space-borne image data (written in English), and

 Each of the 2 x 45 min seminars will consist of: